andreivisan/arc2cracked/4.DSA/README.md

 For instance, in a shortest path problem, the shortest path from A to C that goes through B will include the shortest path from A to B and from B to C.
 If a problem’s optimal solution can be composed of optimal sub-solutions, we can build the solution using DP.
 (If removing a subproblem solution could lead to a better overall solution, then optimal substructure doesn’t hold, and DP may not apply.)

+### 2. Recognizing DP Problems

+How do you identify that a problem should be solved with DP?
+The first indication is to look for repeated calculations in a brute-force or recursive solution.
+If a naive recursion revisits the same subproblem multiple times, that’s a flag for DP.
+For example, the recursive solution to Fibonacci (without memoization) recalculates lower Fibonacci numbers repeatedly – this overlap suggests we can memoize results.
+More generally, if you can formulate a problem recursively and notice repeated sub-cases, you’re likely dealing with a DP candidate.

+Another clue is the problem’s ask: DP is common in problems that involve making a sequence of decisions to optimize something (maximize profit, minimize cost, count combinations, etc.).
+If the problem asks for “the number of ways to...” or “the maximum/minimum ... achievable”, it often can be framed in a DP way.
+For instance, “count the ways to climb n stairs” or “find the minimum cost path” naturally hint that smaller instances (fewer stairs, smaller paths) will be reused in building the solution for a larger instance.
+Essentially, DP is recursion with a memory.
+If you find yourself writing a recursive solution that recalculates results, that’s a prompt to convert it to DP and store intermediate outcomes.